Skip to content

 “When you let go of what isn’t real, you make room for what is.” – Goldfish

-If you’re carrying something heavy… a moment, disappointment, a conversation you keep replaying in your mind, maybe today is the day to embrace the goldfish mindset.
-Not because that moment didn’t happen or doesn’t matter…but because you matter more.
+If you’re carrying something heavy… a moment, a disappointment, a conversation you keep replaying… maybe today is the day to set it down.
+Not because it didn’t matter, because you matter more.

 Maybe the question isn’t “what happened?” but “what could happen if I stopped reliving it?”